 Technology continues to change the face of business.
 A proliferation of new ways to process data created a demand for technical accounting managers, who specialize in developing and correcting problems with financial and accounting software used by firms around the globe.
 The first step to a rewarding technical accounting manager career can begin with enrolling in an MBA program with a specialization in Accounting.

 The U.S. Bureau of Labor Statistics (BLS) predicts that employment for accountants, including technical accounting mangers, will increase rapidly in coming years.
 The growing complexity of business, increasingly sophisticated information systems and additional availability of data will spur demand for skilled technical accounting managers.
+The 2017 Robert Half Salary Guide for Accounting & Finance lists accounting manager as one of its “hot positions.”
 Job seekers with master’s degrees in accounting or business should have the best job prospects.

 While financial reporting is required in every business, some industries – such as investments and financial planning – face an ever-increasing volume of regulations and reporting requirements.
 For these and other cutting-edge firms, accurate corporate financial assessment and reporting is key to a healthy bottom line.
 Technical accounting managers help organizations meet goals by focusing on the technical aspects of accounting.
 These professionals analyze and correct problems with software packages, and may also develop software to meet a business’s data management needs.

 Technical accounting managers take the lead in monitoring, auditing and implementing financial computer systems and networks.
 They may also assist with developing technology plans to improve financial reporting.
 These accounting specialists may research, analyze and recommend new hardware and software packages, as well.